 4. Explore Surrounding Towns in Andalucia

 As I have mentioned, the region is steeped in history and worth doing a road trip around Andalucia so you can explore as many of the towns and villages as possible.
-This is also the place said to have given birth to Bull fighting.
+This is also the place said to have given birth to Bullfighting.
 That town, being Ronda.
 Exploring Andalucia means you have access to many of these small towns and villages bursting with history, with the added benefit of not actually having to travel very far:

 Only one hour’s drive by car.
 Set within a valley basin surrounded by beautiful mountains.
 For tips on things to do in Ronda check out this one day guide from Darek.

 Seville – Only 2 hour’s drive by car.
 This is the capital of Andalucia and lies at the foothills of Sierra Morena mountains.
 Home architectural and artistic heritage comprising the Alcazar Arab Fortress, the cathedral and India Archive, making it the perfect candidate for being awarded UNESCO World Heritage.
 You can do an amazing 3 day itinerary in Seville and savour up all the food and architecture for a perfect stay.

 One hour by car.
 This is the capital of the province of Cordoba.
 It was once an Iberian and Roman city.
 Later because of the capital of an Islamic Caliphate.
 The town in perfect of a day trip of exploring.
 Be sure not to miss out on the famous mosque; Mezquita, also one of Europes largest mosques.